AdaCore/spark2014/docs/ug/usage_scenarios.rst

   and respects its contract, this proof depends on the precondition of the subprogram being respected at the call site.
-This verification can be achieved by proving the caller too, or by checking dynamically the precondition of the called subprogram during unit testing for the caller.
+This verification can be achieved by proving the caller too, or by checking dynamically the precondition of the called subprogram during unit testing of the caller.

 * If proof is used to demonstrate that a subprogram is free of run-time errors and respects its contract, and this subprogram calls other subprograms, this